xiranou/xiranou.github.io/_posts/2015-02-25-playing-with-angular-rails.md

 Before we start, we need to remove turbolinks if your app has it.
 Turbolinks serve a similar purpose as Angular, but Angular can do so much more, and is much more fun that the ol'turbolinks.
 Remove the 'turbolinks' gem in your Gemfile, remove the two `"data-turbolinks-track" => true` hash key/value pairs from your 'app/views/layouts/application.html.erb' and remove the reference inside your JavaScript manifest.

 First thing first, settup Angular in your Rails application.
-I've found some good tutorials online which I'll link below, but this is the fun stuff that I've found.
+I've found some good tutorials online which I'll link below, but this is the some of the fun stuff that I've found about setting up Angular in a Rails app.

 Setting up Angular is quite easy.
 First in your Gemfile add `gem 'bower-rails'`  and then run  `bundle install`.
 (If you don't have Node installed, you can run  `brew install node`  in your terminal and follow the instructions after intstallition.)
 This gem adds bower to your Rails application, which is a package manager for your front-end componenets such as Angular.